-1. Employe ee training
+1. Employ ee training

 Hard Cost Soft Cost

 2. Loss of p productivity during learning time

 Hard Cost Soft Cost

-3. Physical equipment required for technology implemen ntation
+3. Physical equipment required for technolog y implementation

 Hard Cost Soft Cost

-Dir ections: Define the term Cloud computing .
+Dir ections: Define the term Cloud computin g.

 Clo ud comp outing describes

-Dir ections: Name two advantages of relying on Cloud cordata storage. nputing rather than in-house
+Dire ections: n Cloud computing rather than in-house

-1.
+1. data storage.

 2.

-Dir Directions: Circle the word or words that complete each sentence.
+Dii Directions: Circle the word or words that compl ete each sentence.

-1. may have hac little experience with the technology
+1 may have had little experience with th nad little experience with the technology

 used prior to a technology upgrade.

 Customer service representatives Producers

-2. 2.
-Insertions of data at the earliest stages of client i everyone knows how to use an agency's ·
+2. .
+Insertions of data at the earliest stages of clie everyone knows how to use an agency's •

-VoIP infor mation management system
+VoIP in formation management system

-3. 3.
-No matter who the employee is, familiarity with upgrade or conversion improves workflows and i
+3. .
+No matter who the employee is, familiarity wi upgrade or conversion improves workflows ar

 responsibility productivity

-Dir Directions: Circle True or False.
+Diı Directions: Circle True or False.

-1. .
-VoIP is the delivery of voice and multimedia data a over networks, such as the internet.
+1. VoIP is the delivery of voice and multimedia o ata over networks, such as the internet.

 True False

-2. Printers, scanners, and telephones must be integer effective communication. grated and compatible for
+2. .
+Printers, scanners, and telephones must be in effective communication. tegrated and compatible for

 True False

-3. For greater productivity, an agency should grant to groups. individual access to systems rather than
+3. .
+For greater productivity, an agency should grate to groups. ant individual access to systems rather thar

 True False

-4. Insurance companies can use third-party resource system. ces to access an agency's management
+4. .
+Insurance companies can use third-party resc system. urces to access an agency's management

 True False

-5. 5.
-Most agencies wait until technology has been u data. ograded or converted to clean their
+5. .
+Most agencies wait until technology has beer data. upgraded or converted to clean their

 True False